AWhetstone1995/rock-paper-scissors/README.md

-# This is a project intended to showcase taking text input from a user using javascript and playing a game of rock paper scissors.
+# This is a project intended to showcase using inputs taken from button clicks using javascript and playing a game of rock paper scissors.